jesse-ai/docs/docs/routes.md

 from jesse.enums import exchanges, timeframes

 routes = [
-    (exchanges.BINANCE, 'BTCUSDT', timeframes.HOUR_4, 'TrendFollowingStrategy'),
+    ('Binance', 'BTCUSDT', '4h', 'TrendFollowingStrategy'), ]
-]
 ```

 In this example, we're telling Jesse to trade `BTCUSDT` using `TrendFollowingStrategy` strategy at `Binance` exchange in `4h` time interval.

 ::: tip
-Notice that I used enums.
-Instead of writing `'4h'`, I wrote `timeframes.HOUR_4`.
+Instead of writing `'4h'`, you could write `timeframes.HOUR_4`.
 This is optional but helps to prevent misspelling string.
 :::

 ## Trading multiple routes